 OSFI expects an opinion to be expressed on all assumptions and methods used in the actuarial report, and in the format prescribed by the CIAFootnote 23.
 OSFI will not accept an actuarial report where the actuarial opinion with respect to the assumptions and methods is modified by a reservation.
 Any reservations, limitations, or deviations concerning other aspects of the report should be clearly disclosed.

 The actuary should include a statement that the actuarial report was prepared in accordance with applicable legislation.
 For multijurisdictional pension plans, a statement that minimum member benefits stipulated by other jurisdictions’ legislation were taken into account in the valuation should also be included.

-The PBSA is generally applicable to pension plans that provide benefits to employees in included employment, whether or not other employees are also members of the plan.
-Minimum funding requirements (e.g. average solvency ratio) for these plans apply to the plan as a whole, but individual entitlements and corresponding liabilities of plan members are determined based on the legislative requirements of their respective jurisdictions.
+The PBSA is generally applicable to pension plans that provide benefits to employees in included employmentFootnote 24, whether or not other employees are also members of the plan.
+Minimum funding requirements (e.g. average solvency ratio) for these plans apply to the plan as a whole, but individual entitlements and corresponding liabilities of plan members are determined with regard to legislative requirements of their respective jurisdictions.

 Membership information should be shown as at the valuation date of the actuarial report and of the previous actuarial report.
 A reconciliation of membership by category from the previous actuarial report and an explanation of large fluctuations in membership should also be included in the report.

 The actuarial report should include information on the tests performed to ascertain the accuracy of membership dataFootnote 26.
 If membership data is insufficient or unreliable, OSFI expects the actuary to opine on the impact on valuation results, justify this opinion, and state, as applicable, the steps being taken to correct this problem before the next actuarial report.